Project-ELYX/Project-CyberPlasma/cyberplasma/systemd/user/README.md

 - `yakuake` for `yakuake.service`
 - `bismuth` for `bismuth-mode.service`

 Ensure these packages are installed before enabling the services.
+The helper scripts referenced by the units must also reside in a directory listed in your `PATH` (for example, `~/.local/bin`).

 ## Widgets
 The `eww.service` expects widgets named `top_bar` and `left_column` to be defined in your EWW configuration.